Logo Voyage

 Barassie is a platform halt a mile north of Troon where some trains from Glasgow stop.
 You might use it for the north beach or golf course.

-By bus: direct buses from Glasgow have been axed, so from Buchanan station either take the X77 and change at Prestwick, the X76 and change at Kilmarnock, or the X44 and change at Irvine; any of these routes will take about 90 min.
+Otherwise from Glasgow take the X77 and change at Prestwick, or the X76 and change at Kilmarnock, or the X44 and change at Irvine; any of these routes will take about 90 min.
 From Belfast, take the direct bus towards Glasgow and change at Ayr.

 Stagecoach Bus 10 runs from Kilmarnock hourly via Dundonald and Muirhead to Troon (55 min) and Barassie.